AGaliciaMartinez/blog_GSoC/content/post/GSoC_4/index.md

 title: TensorFlow Data Layer.

 # Summary for listings and search engines
-summary: In this post I will show the results of the benchmarks performed to compare the python packages NumPy, SciPy, QuTiP and TensorFlow when performing basic linear algebra operations.
+summary: In this post I will update the progress in creating a QuTiP data type that is backed by TensorFlow's Tensors.

 # Link this post with a project
 projects: []